gxchain/whitepaper/en/whitepaper.md

 **Real-time parameter adjustment**

-Instead of a fork to realize change parameters, GXChain can change blocktime, blocksize, transaction fee etc. via voting.
+Instead of a fork to realize change parameters, GXChain can change blocktime, blocksize, transaction fee etc, via voting.

 **Supported by big data**

-GXB data exchange support data transaction or exchange in multiple industry.
+GXB data exchange support data transaction or exchange in multiple industries.
 Companies and individuals could acquire those data via purchase.

 **Blockchain as a service**
 GXChain also supports services API, including storage and verification.